 For more detail about a specific property, ask the listing agent.
 The listing agent is the most reliable source for information about a home for sale.
 If you have specific questions about a house, contact the listing agent — you can easily find their information on the listing detail page of REcolorado.com.
 See the image to the right for an example.

-You should also work with your own REALTOR.
+You should also work with your own real estate agent.
 With experience and expertise, they can help you spot warning signs in a house that can contribute to high utility costs.